xumzheng/microsoft-graph-docs/api-reference/beta/resources/synchronization-synchronizationschema.md

 ---
-title: "synchronizationSchema resource type"
+title: synchronizationSchema resource type
-description: "Defines what objects will be synchronized and how they will be synchronized." ms.localizationpriority: medium
+description: Defines what objects will be synchronized and how they will be synchronized. ms.localizationpriority: medium
 doc_type: resourcePageType
-author: "ArvindHarinder1"
+author: ArvindHarinder1
-ms.prod: "applications"
+ms.prod: applications
 ---

 # synchronizationSchema resource type